 The first step is to try to validate your value proposition.
 To do this, we suggest you use the value proposition template from Strategyzer as seen below.

 You may or may not be familiar with this template; the value proposition canvas helps you map out how your product (or service) provides value to the potential customer.

-To help me break this down, please note the numbers 1-6 added to the canvas so that I can explain the purpose of each section.
+To help us break this down, please note the numbers 1-6 added to the canvas so that we can explain the purpose of each section.
 On the left-hand side of the canvas, you will list where you discuss your product/service and the gains from its use or the pains it solves.

 - Products & Services (1): This section identifies the product or service you are offering to your prospective customers.